 Impaired financial assets

-At 31 December 2020, there are no impaired reinsurance financial assets in the books of the Group.
 For assets to be classified as "past due and impaired", the contractual payments should be in arrears for more than 90 days with remote chance of recovery.
 No collateral is held as security for any past due assets.